PasaLab/dfs-perf/docs/index.md

 [Running DFS-Perf on HDFS](Running-DFS-Perf-on-HDFS.html): Get DFS-Perf up and running on HDFS.

-[Running DFS-Perf on Tachyon](Running-DFS-Perf-on-Tachyon.html): Get DFS-Perf up and running on Tachyon.
+[Running DFS-Perf on Alluxio](Running-DFS-Perf-on-Alluxio.html): Get DFS-Perf up and running on Alluxio.

 [Workloads](Workloads.html): A brief introduction of those workloads in DFS-Perf.